 After completion of a Bachelor of Arts in English Literature from UC Santa Barbara, William went on to pursue his Masters, and then Doctoral Degree in Clinical Psychology in 2007 from Ryokan College.
 While under the tutelage and supervision of an Object-Relations-Psychoanalytic analyst in Los Angeles, he developed an expertise in treating sexual orientation, abuse/addiction, and identity issues, attachment, and romantic relationships, as well as manifestations of depression, anxiety, and addiction.
 His dissertation research utilized a self-psychological approach as it related to contemporary intersubjective systems and modern attachment theory in the treatment of identity transformations and disorders of the self.

 William continued his clinical pursuits through an internship working with the chronically mentally ill, including organic psychotic conditions, bi-polar, personality disorders, dementia, and psychological, and neuropsychological testing.
 His pre-doctoral internship focused on working with individuals and couples at the LA Gay & Lesbian Center, and he gained invaluable experience working with the lesbian, gay, bisexual, transgender, queer, questioning, and intersex community.
 William advocates a psychotherapeutic approach that promotes and respects cultural, religious and sexual differences.
-He continues to practice psychotherapy treating individuals, couples and families in the Beverly Hills, and Santa Monica area.
+He continues to practice psychotherapy treating individuals, couples and families in the Santa Monica, Beverly Hills, West LA, Culver City, West Hollywood, Mar Vista, Malibu, Pacific Palisades, and greater Los Angeles area.

 Psychodynamic therapy is a unique form of intensive psychotherapy that fosters personal development and liberation from unsatisfying or painful patterns of living.
 In pursuit of those goals, the individual in a psychodynamically informed therapy and the therapist work together in close collaboration.
 They pay careful attention to the interactions of personal and interpersonal experience, of past and present, of body and mind, of fantasy and reality.
 It is expected that such an in-depth exploration can set in motion a process of personal transformation.